 The Student Freedom Initiative was initially funded by two major donations.
 Robert F. Smith, along with the Fund II Foundation, of which Smith is founding director and President, each donated $50 million in 2020.
 Using the $100 million endowment, Student Freedom Initiative has been able to launch and grow, with the support of a growing number of partner organizations, including:

-The Initiative will launch at nine HBCUs for the 2021-2022 academic year.
+The Initiative launched at nine HBCUs for the 2021-2022 academic year.
 As a nonprofit organization, Student Freedom Agreement repayments will feed back into funding additional students, creating a self-sustaining funding source for generations of students to follow.

-To apply for the Student Freedom Initiative, and to learn more, click here to visit the program’s website.
+To learn more about Student Freedom Initiative, click here to visit the program’s website.